flowable/flowable-engine/docs/docusaurus/docs/bpmn/ch10-JPA.md

 -   jpaPersistenceUnitName: The name of the persistence-unit to use.
 (Make sure the persistence-unit is available on the classpath.
 According to the spec, the default location is /META-INF/persistence.xml).
 Use either jpaEntityManagerFactory or jpaPersistenceUnitName.

--   jpaEntityManagerFactory: An reference to a bean implementing javax.persistence.EntityManagerFactory that will be used to load the Entities and flushing the updates.
+-   jpaEntityManagerFactory: An reference to a bean implementing jakarta.persistence.EntityManagerFactory that will be used to load the Entities and flushing the updates.
 Use either *jpaEntityManagerFactory* or *jpaPersistenceUnitName*.

 -   jpaHandleTransaction: Flag indicating that the engine should begin and commit/rollback the transaction on the used *EntityManager* instances.
 Set to false when *Java Transaction API (JTA)* is used.